Overview

 all supported types automatically.

-Once a document is loaded, interacting with it is done in exactly the same way, regardless
+Once a file is loaded, interacting with it is done in exactly the same way, regardless

 of how it was loaded.